DeepThinkVLA: Enhancing Reasoning Capability of Vision-Language-Action Models: Related Work

-\paragraph{Embodied Reasoning via Supervised Fine-Tuning.} To move beyond purely reactive mapping, several recent studies have attempted to endow VLAs with embodied reasoning ability through SFT on CoT augmented data~\citep{zawalski2024robotic, lin2025onetwovla, tan2025reason, chen2025training}.
-This line of work typically constructs CoT annotations for existing embodied datasets~\citep{o2024open}, often by leveraging stronger cloud-based models~\citep{team2023gemini}, and then fine-tunes open-source VLAs such as OpenVLA~\citep{kim2024openvla}.
-While such methods provide a first step toward “think before acting,” they face two persistent challenges.
-First, the availability of high-quality, CoT-annotated embodied data remains limited~\citep{wang2024all, xu2024survey, zhong2025survey}.
-Second, SFT tends to treat reasoning and action generation as parallel objectives within a fixed dataset~\citep{zhao2025embodied, liu2025spatialcot}, which can lead to shallow memorization of reasoning traces without strong alignment to the resulting actions.
-As a result, performance improvements from SFT alone are often modest, indicating the need for approaches that can more directly couple reasoning with successful task execution.
+\textbf{Embodied Reasoning via Supervised Fine-Tuning.} To move beyond purely reactive mapping, several recent studies endow VLAs with embodied reasoning through SFT on CoT-augmented data~\citep{zawalski2024robotic, lin2025onetwovla, tan2025reason, chen2025training}.
+This line of work typically constructs CoT annotations for existing embodied datasets~\citep{o2024open}, often leveraging stronger cloud-based models~\citep{team2023gemini}, and then fine-tunes open-source VLAs such as OpenVLA~\citep{kim2024openvla}.
+While providing a first step toward ``think before acting,'' these methods face two persistent challenges: limited availability of high-quality CoT-annotated embodied data~\citep{wang2024all, xu2024survey, zhong2025survey}, and a tendency for SFT to produce shallow memorization of reasoning traces without strong alignment to actions~\citep{zhao2025embodied, liu2025spatialcot}.
+In the broader vision-language domain, SFT can induce pseudo reasoning paths in R1-like LVLMs while RL fosters more adaptive reasoning behavior~\citep{chen2025sft}, and carefully curated SFT data can substantially close multimodal reasoning gaps~\citep{lin2026mmfinereason}---indicating that SFT effectiveness is tightly coupled to data quality.
+Our Condition~2 targets a complementary, VLA-specific failure mode: unlike these settings, where the reasoning trace and final answer share a single textual stream, a VLA must causally link natural-language CoT to heterogeneous action outputs, so SFT alone cannot guarantee that the generated text influences action selection at any fixed data quality.
+Beyond SFT, recent RL-based efforts either optimize reasoning-free VLA backbones with outcome rewards~\citep{lu2025vla} or train LVLMs with verifiable rewards for affordance perception and image-space trajectory prediction without closed-loop action generation~\citep{song2026maniplvm}; our contribution is accordingly not the generic SFT-then-RL recipe, but the alignment of explicit reasoning with VLA action generation.
+Crucially, no prior work has systematically investigated under what conditions CoT reasoning transitions from decorative text to a functional decision-making signal.
+Our work fills this gap by identifying and validating two necessary conditions for effective CoT in VLA models.